How to Choose the Best Stroller

 Infant Car Seat

-If your little one is above six months, consider a light in weight stroller or car seat.
+If your little one is above six months, consider a lightweight stroller or car seat.
 Lightweight ones are easy for frequent moving the baby in and out of the car.
 It is the simplest and the easiest to use.
 You just separate the seat and its base that attaches to the car and transform it into a stroller.
 When you get back to the car from a stroll in the mall or the market, just reattach it to the base, and it goes back to being a car seat.
 One advantage of the infant car seat is that, when it’s asleep, you don’t wake it up.

 The sitting baby; if your baby can sit it’s obvious that you can take it along to run your errands, short trips to the park or play dates.
 I suggest you consider the type of trip you are taking.
 If it’s a short one, a long one or a rough one.
 If it’s a long one, you need a comfortable stroller.
 The one that, your baby will be able to stay put for a long time, enjoy the view before it and be less fuzzy.